iamh2o/rgbw_colorspace_converter/README.md

 ## Contribute

 <ul>
 Please do ask questions, discuss new feature requests, file bugs, etc.  You are empowered to add new features, but try to talk it through with the repo admins first-  though if youre really burning to code, we can talk with the code in front of us.
 PRs are the way to propose changes.
 No commits to main are allowed.
-Actions/Tests must all pass as well as review by 2 folks equiped to eval the proposed changes.
+Actions/Tests must all pass as well as review by 2 folks equipped to eval the proposed changes.
 Development (less stable)
 </ul>